-This is a special-purpose zone type used with 5800 Series wireless pushbutton units which will result in arming the system in the STAY mode when the zone is activated.
-Pushbutton units send the zone number as a user number to the central station when arming or disarming.
+Zone type 20 is a special-purpose zone type used with 5800 Series wireless pushbutton units.

+- Exit delay regardless of the arming mode selected. - System is armed in the STAY mode when the zone is activated. - Zone number is sent to the central station as a user number when arming or disarming.

+Type 21 Arm-Away

-Type 21 Arm-Away This is a special-purpose zone type used with 5800 Series wireless pushbutton units, which will result in arming the system in the AWAY mode when the zone is activated.
-Pushbutton units send zone number as a user number to central station when arming or disarming.
+Zone type 21 is a special-purpose zone type used with 5800 Series wireless pushbutton units.

+- System is armed in the AWAY mode when the zone is activated. - Zone number is sent to the central station as a user number when arming or disarming.

+Type 22 Disarm

-Type 22 Disarm This is a special-purpose zone type used with 5800 series wireless pushbutton, which will result in disarming the system when the zone is activated.
+Zone type 22 is a special-purpose zone type used with 5800 series wireless pushbutton.

+• Disarms the system when the zone is activated.